-PJ and Barney have built up a large stable of excellent horses and the quality of riding is superb on this ride.
-You will have the opportunity to spend time in 3 different camps covering different areas of the Okavango Delta when staying for 5 or more nights, affording a more in depth view of the Delta compared to other destinations.
+PJ and Barney have built up a large stable of excellent horses and the quality of horseback riding is superb on this ride.
+You will have the opportunity to visit 2 different camps, Kujwana main cap for riding, a night at Mokolowane (a vehicle visit camp specialising in predator viewings), and possibly a niight out in fly camp, covering different areas of the Okavango Delta.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.